sepiabrown/DeCo-Diff.nix/README.md

 # DeCo-Diff
-This Repository contain the PyTorch implementation of the multi-class unsupervised anomaly detection method: "Correcting Deviations from Normality: A Reformulated Diffusion Model for Unsupervised Anomaly Detection."
+This Repository contains the PyTorch implementation of the multi-class unsupervised anomaly detection method for: "Correcting Deviations from Normality: A Reformulated Diffusion Model for Unsupervised Anomaly Detection."

 ## Approach